How to Take a Big Bite Out of Dental Costs

-Some dentists offer periodic specials on certain procedures to encourage patients who have been putting off dental work to go ahead and get it done.
+Some dentists offer periodic specials on certain procedures to draw in patients who have been putting off dental work.
 Others advertise low-priced package deals—including examination, cleaning, and X-rays—to attract new patients.
 To save time and money in collecting unpaid bills, many dentists offer discounts for payment at the time of service.
-Some offer discounts to special groups, such as seniors, certain professionals, fire and police personnel, students, persons with limited incomes, etc.
+Some offer discounts to special groups such as seniors, fire and police personnel, students, persons with limited incomes, etc.

 Double-check your health insurance policy for dental benefits.

 If you have kids, they probably already have dental coverage.
-Washington State requires all health plans to provide basic dental coverage for children under age 19.
+Washington State law requires all health insurance plans operating here to provide basic dental coverage for children under age 19.

 Fund your FSA.